 WHEREAS, in accordance with Section 9 of Ordinance 7853, the Metropolitan Council is required to review annually the sewerage service charges or user fees in effect at such time in order to determine whether the sewerage service charges or user fees are sufficient to, at a minimum, pay the actual costs of administration, operation, maintenance, extension, development and improvement, including debt service on any sewer revenue bonds or any other indebtedness payable from the sewerage service charges or user fees, of the comprehensive sewerage system within the Parish of East Baton Rouge, State of Louisiana; and

-WHEREAS, the Metropolitan Council has from time to time amended Ordinance No. 7853 pursuant to duly adopted ordinances of the Metropolitan Council, for the purpose of, among other things, adjusting the sewerage service charges or user fees within the Parish of East Baton Rouge, State of Louisiana, including, but not limited to, pursuant to Ordinance No. 11542 and EBROSCO Ordinance 1887, each adopted by the Metropolitan Council on August 25, 1999, and Ordinance No. 12334 and EBROSCO Ordinance No. 2068, each adopted by the Metropolitan Council on June 12, 2002, (hereinafter referred to collectively as the “Sewer User Fee Ordinance”); and
+WHEREAS, the Metropolitan Council has from time to time amended Ordinance No. 7853 pursuant to duly adopted ordinances of the Metropolitan Council, for the purpose of, among other things, adjusting the sewerage service charges or user fees within the Parish of East Baton Rouge, State of Louisiana, including, but not limited to, pursuant to Ordinance No. 11542 and EBROSCO Ordinance 1887, each adopted by the Metropolitan Council on August 25, 1999, and Ordinance No. 12334 and EBROSCO Ordinance No. 2068, each adopted by the Metropolitan Council on June 12, 2002, and Ordinance No. 12647 and EBROSCO Ordinance No. 2131, each adopted by the Metropolitan Council on May 28, 2003, (hereinafter referred to collectively as the “Sewer User Fee Ordinance”); and

-WHEREAS, the Metropolitan Council has now determined to amend and readopt Ordinance No. 7853, as amended from time to time pursuant to duly adopted ordinances of the Metropolitan Council, for the purpose of amending the definition of “Applicable Meter Reading Period.”
+WHEREAS, the Metropolitan Council has now determined to amend and readopt Ordinance No. 7853, as amended from time to time pursuant to duly adopted ordinances of the Metropolitan Council, for the purpose of amending certain definitions thereof and to revise the Base Rate (as defined herein) and volume charge calculations for the Sewer User Fee.

-NOW, THEREFORE, BE IT ORDAINED by the Metropolitan Council of the Parish of East Baton Rouge and City of Baton Rouge, acting as governing authority of the Parish of East Baton Rouge, State of Louisiana (the “Parish”), the City of Baton Rouge, State of Louisiana (the “City”), and The Greater Baton Rouge Consolidated Sewerage District (the “District”), and acting as the governing authority of the East Baton Rouge Sewerage Commission (“EBROSCO”), in its capacity as Board of Commissioners thereof, and all in accordance with that certain Intergovernmental Agreement dated October 8, 1986, by and among the Parish, the City and the District, as amended by the Amendatory Intergovernmental Agreement dated as of June 1, 1987, the Second Amendatory Intergovernmental Agreement dated as of September 1, 1987, the Third Amendatory Intergovernmental Agreement dated May 4, 1992, and the Fourth Amendatory Intergovernmental Agreement dated January 24, 2002 (collectively, the “Local Services Agreement”), that:
+NOW, THEREFORE, BE IT ORDAINED by the Metropolitan Council of the Parish of East Baton Rouge and City of Baton Rouge, acting as governing authority of the Parish of East Baton Rouge, State of Louisiana (the “Parish”), the City of Baton Rouge, State of Louisiana (the “City”), and The Greater Baton Rouge Consolidated Sewerage District (the “District”), and acting as the governing authority of the East Baton Rouge Sewerage Commission (“EBROSCO”), in its capacity as Board of Commissioners thereof, and all in accordance with that certain Intergovernmental Agreement dated October 8, 1986, by and among the Parish, the City and the District, as amended by the Amendatory Intergovernmental Agreement dated as of June 1, 1987, the Second Amendatory Intergovernmental Agreement dated as of September 1, 1987, the Third Amendatory Intergovernmental Agreement dated May 4, 1992, the Fourth Amendatory Intergovernmental Agreement dated January 24, 2002, and the Fifth Amendatory Intergovernmental Agreement dated June 29, 2006 (collectively, the “Local Services Agreement”), that:

 Section 1.
 Definitions.
 The following words and phrases used herein shall have the following meanings:

 “Applicable Meter Reading Period” means the six-month period during which Water Company Meter Readings are made to compute the Sewer User Fee (as herein defined) from each Contributor.
 Such six months are designated as October, November, and December of the preceding year and February, March, and April of the current year.
 The Water Company Meter Readings from these months shall be used to determine the user fee effective July 1st of the current year.
-For example, the Sewer User Fee effective on July 1, 2022, shall be computed based on the average water consumption for October, November, and December of 2021 and February, March, and April of 2022.
+For example, the Sewer User Fee effective on July 1, 2022, shall be computed based on the average water consumption for October, November, and December of 2021 and February, March, and April of 2022.When meter readings are determined to be invalid by the Finance Director, the customer average will be used.

 “Baker Corporate Limits” means all the territory situated within the corporate limits of the City of Baker, as amended from time to time.